Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces

 \section{Abstract}

-The environmental and target-related information inherently carried in wireless signals, such as channel state information (CSI), has brought increasing attention to integrated sensing and communication (ISAC).
+\revhyh{The environmental and target-related information inherently carried in wireless signals, such as channel state information (CSI), has brought increasing attention to integrated sensing and communication (ISAC).
 However, it also raises pressing concerns about privacy leakage through eavesdropping.
-While existing efforts have attempted to mitigate this issue, they either fail to account for the needs of legitimate communication and sensing users or rely on hardware with high complexity and cost.
+While existing efforts have attempted to mitigate this issue, they either fail to account for the needs of legitimate communication and sensing or rely on hardware with high cost.
 To overcome these limitations, we propose \name, a plug-and-play, low-cost solution that leverages reconfigurable intelligent surface (RIS) to protect user privacy while preserving ISAC performance.
-At the core of \name is a novel strategy in which each RIS row is assigned two distinct beamforming vectors, from which we deliberately construct a limited set of RIS configurations.
-During operation, exactly one configuration is randomly activated at each time slot to introduce additional perturbations, effectively masking sensitive sensing information from unauthorized eavesdroppers.
-To jointly ensure privacy protection and communication performance, we design the two vectors such that their responses remain nearly identical in the communication direction, thereby preserving stable, high-throughput transmission, while exhibiting pronounced differences in the sensing direction, which introduces sufficient perturbations to thwart eavesdroppers.
-Additionally, to enable legitimate sensing under such randomized configurations, we introduce a time-domain masking and demasking method that allows the authorized receiver to associate each CSI sample with its underlying configuration and eliminate configuration-induced discrepancies, thereby recovering valid CSI.
+At its core, \name constructs a small set of RIS configurations from two beamforming vectors per RIS row and randomly activates one configuration per time slot to perturb CSI and mask sensitive sensing information from eavesdroppers.
+The two vectors are designed to maintain similar communication-direction responses while creating distinct sensing-direction responses, thereby preserving transmission quality and masking sensitive CSI from eavesdroppers.
+To enable legitimate sensing, we introduce a time-domain masking and demasking method that maps CSI samples to their RIS configurations and removes configuration-induced discrepancies.
 We implement \name on commodity wireless devices and conduct extensive experiments.
-Results show that \name provides strong privacy protection while preserving high-quality communication and sensing performance for legitimate receivers.
+Results show that \name provides \revhyh{effective privacy protection} while preserving high-quality communication and sensing performance for legitimate receivers.}